 When you run your search, Insights displays a set of standard metrics for the mentions in your search results.
-See Analyze and filter your Insights search results for more information.
+See Analyze Insights search results for more information.

 Note: If you want to see results for a different time frame, you need to save your search and then select a new date range.

 Save a search

-Before you save your search, make sure there's at least one spot left in your organization's saved search allotment.
+Before you save your search, make sure there's at least one spot left in your organization's saved searches allotment.
 To learn more, see Saved search limits in Insights.

 - Go to Insights, enter your search term in the search field, and then press ENTER.

-- Enter a search name, select the teams that will have access to it, enter an optional description, and then select Save.
+- Enter a name, select the teams that can access it, add an optional description, and then select Save.

 View recent quick searches

-You can easily access your most recent quick searches from the Quick Search page.
+You can access your most recent quick searches from the Quick Search page.

 Go to Insights, and select a recent search from the list on the Quick Search page.
 Insights runs the query and displays your search results.